Environmental racism in Central and Eastern Europe: Zakarpats'ka Oblast

-In Uzhorod, several thousand Romani persons live at five separate settlements throughout the city.
+In Uzhhorod, several thousand Romani persons live at five separate settlements throughout the city.
 Water and sanitation access varies, with some houses and neighborhoods having better services than others.
 Between 2013 and 2016, three of the tabors received new access to formal water utilities, although access often does not reach all houses due to limited infrastructure and low water pressure.
 Issues of water affordability for some residents persist, and the lack of reliable access has been documented as an ongoing fire hazard.

 Near Mukachevo, a Romani settlement of five thousand persons was serviced by a high-risk water supply that was contaminated and subject to major leakage.
 Following a hepatitis epidemic in the community in 2013, tests were ordered to track the origin of the outbreak.
 The water supply was confirmed as the source of the pathogens and was promptly shut off.
 No replacement water source was provided by the municipality.
 By 2016, a new above-ground pipe was constructed "with the support of international donors" to supply the settlement.
 In contrast to nearby Muchaceve, which receives water services 24 hours a day, the Romani settlement only receives water for four hours a day.

 In Chop, both the Romani as well as majority-culture communities face issues regarding water resource sustainability.
 The city of Chop, as of 2016, is currently experiencing a dispute involving the Ukrainian national railway company, Ukrainian Railways.
 The state-owned corporation owns the entire water distribution infrastructure of Chop, and is responsible for its maintenance.
 Persistent issues of water contamination, leakage, and corrosion have reportedly been seriously neglected, prompting the municipality to attempt to take over ownership of the waterworks system.
 The Romani settlement on the outskirts of the city has particularly limited access to water; even the houses that are connected to the utility receive such low-pressure in the pipes that residents rely on carrying water by hand from nearby wells.